ddrummay/Webex_Entertainment_Bot/README.md

 4. Copy the ip address displayed in the ngrok window, ie: : https://1234.eu.ngrok.io

-5. Copy the `config-template.json` file to a file called `config.json`

-4. Edit  `config.json` with the following values:
+5. Edit  `config.json` with the following values:

 * token - Set this to the token for your bot that you got in step 1
 * port - Set this to the port you set when you started ngrok in step 3 (ie: 3000)